 If you wish to cancel your benefits by disenrolling, you should discuss this with your social worker.
 You may disenroll from CalOptima PACE without cause at any time.
 You will need to sign a Disenrollment Form.
-This form will indicate that you will no longer be entitled to services through CalOptima PACE after midnight on the last day of the month.
+This form will indicate that you will no longer be entitled to services through CalOptima PACE effective the first day of the month following the date the PACE organization receives the participant's notice of voluntary disenrollment.
 Please note that a participant may not enroll in CalOptima PACE, nor disenroll from CalOptima PACE at a Social Security office.